-“You can’t stop the future, You can’t rewind the past, The only way to learn the secret … is to press play” This is the premise of the popular Netflix series “13 Reasons Why” that everyone is bingeing based on the book by Jay Asher written 10 years prior.
-Produced by well known child Disney star, now artist Selena Gomez and directed by Brian Yorkey (Next to Normal, If/Then) This piece follows a high school student Clay Jensen played by Dylan Minnette who receives a box at his doorstep filled with 13 cassette tapes from a girl named Hannah Baker, played by Katherine Langford, who he knew and recently took her own life.
-Each of the tapes explains one reason why she was inclined to kill herself.
+“You can’t stop the future.
+You can’t rewind the past.
+The only way to learn the secret … is to press play.”
+This is the premise of the popular Netflix series “13 Reasons Why” based on the 2007 book by Jay Asher.
+Produced by Disney child star, now pop artist, Selena Gomez and directed by Brian Yorkey (“Next to Normal,” “If/Then”) this series follows high school student Clay Jensen (played by Dylan Minnette).
+He receives a box at his doorstep containing 13 cassette tapes from Hannah Baker (Katherine Langford), a student Clay knew who recently committed suicide.
+Each of the tapes explains a reason why Hannah decided to kill herself.

-This season also ends with a huge cliffhanger and many questions are yet to be answered.
-Hints of a season 2 may be in the works and some fans are hesitant about this because the season ends off where the book ends.
-I, personally, am a huge fan of the novel and would love to see a season 2 because the Netflix Original Show gives all of the characters a 3-dimensionality that I feel is missing in the book.
-In the book, we only know Clay and Hannah’s perspective and the whole book is Clay on his bike listening to the tapes.
-Whereas in the show you see everyone’s point of view and their aspect of the story, which also at times, leaves the viewer questioning our dead protagonist if what she says is actually true or reliable information.
-Was she misleading the whole entire time?
-Along with the whole theme of high school and the many tragedies that do occur at that age where there are opportunities for other topics they can cover.
+The first season of “13 Reasons Why” ends with a huge cliffhanger, and many questions are left unanswered.
+There have been hints that a second season may be in the works, even though the first ends where the book ends.
+I am a huge fan of the novel and would love to see a season 2 because the Netflix show gives all of the characters a three-dimensionality that I feel is missing in the book.
+In the book, we only know Clay and Hannah’s perspective, and the whole book is Clay on his bike listening to the tapes.
+In the show you see everyone’s point of view, which at times leaves the viewer questioning whether what our dead protagonist says is actually true.
+Was she misleading us the whole time?

-Overall this show is worth a watch because it is new, fresh, something new seen before, and emotionally stimulating.
-Each episode leaves you wanting more and you want to know the details of why Hannah Baker died.
-Each individual character including the adults are so relatable and with some of them, you may get emotionally attached to and genuinely sympathize with their situation.
-The script of this show is so elegantly written and pinpoints the life of the high schooler without making anything feel cheesy or too complex.
-This show is also relevant in today’s society with bullying being such a heavy topic being discussed in schools and this show demonstrates what can potentially happen if a child goes too far and rolls on day by day and doesn’t tell a trusted adult.
-It is of vital importance that teens watch this show not only for the entertainment value that Netflix has to offer.
-But for the little tidbits of information that “13 Reasons Why” sprinkles in about these horrific teen tragedies.
+“13 Reasons Why” is worth watching because it is new, fresh, and emotionally stimulating.
+Each episode leaves you wanting to know more of the details of why Hannah Baker died.
+Each character, including the adults, are so relatable that you get emotionally attached to them and genuinely sympathize with their situation.
+The script is elegantly written and pinpoints the life of the high schooler without feeling cheesy or overly complex.
+Bullying is such a relevant topic in schools.
+It is vitally important that teens watch this show not only for the entertainment, but for the useful information about these horrific teen tragedies.